Letter spacing as a curve

 Sample values

-Base 16px, track 0, min -0.02, max 0.05, on a 1.19 ratio scale:
+With base 16px, track 0, min -0.02, max 0.05, on a 1.19 ratio scale, the model produces these values across a normal scale:

 | step | px | original (em) | model (em) |